yinnyC/CCs_transfer_rate_summary/README.md

-# Community College Trasfer Rate Summary
+# Community College Transfer Rate Summary

 A GUI application that lets the user look up the transfer rate of CA community colleges to the CSUs.